 - Never ever text while driving – know your state’s laws and the legal consequences.
-(For more information on the risks of using a cell phone while driving, check out The Center on Media and Child Health’s guide on mobile devices.)
+(For more information on the risks of using a cell phone while driving, check out The Digital Wellness Laboratory’s guide on mobile devices.)

 - Never use earphones; you’ll need to be able to hear sounds such as horns and sirens.

-- Avoid changing the radio station or CD’s while driving.
+- Avoid changing the music while driving.
 If you’re listening to music, keep it at a reasonable volume so you can hear sirens, car horns, and other noises.